netascode/ansible-dc-vxlan/README.md

 The NetAsCode VXLAN EVPN collection allows you to configure, in easy-to-understand YAML, data structures describing the configuration state of a VXLAN fabric for [Cisco Nexus](https://www.cisco.com/site/us/en/products/networking/cloud-networking-switches/index.html) datacenters and then deploys this state using Ansible and the [Cisco Nexus Dashboard](https://www.cisco.com/site/us/en/products/networking/cloud-networking/nexus-platform/index.html).
 With little to no knowledge about automation, you can use this collection to instantiate a VXLAN EVPN fabric.

 YAML files are created that contain a pre-determined data schema which is translated into underlying Ansible modules and resources.
-The core Ansible collection is open source and available.
+The core Ansible Collection is open source and available.
 This collection is designed to be used in a CI/CD pipeline in order to drive this declarative method of configuring a VXLAN fabric.

 > **Note**: For complete support and additional capabilities, Cisco provides a professional services capability under the Services as Code portfolio of services which can provide feature creation, end to end support and more.